EU1KY/eu1ky_aa_v3_h745/README.md

 make -j4 debug
 ```

-The build should be finished with no errors and no warnings.
+The build must be finished with no errors and no warnings.

 ## Flashing the firmware